Chanda-Abdul/ChandaHubbard.github.io/API-Hack-Capstone/README.md

 ## Motivation

 Sometimes you just want a nice relaxing night in, while ordering dinner and watching a good movie.
-There are so many restaurants and movies to choose from, and it can be very hard to make a selection when there are so many good options.
+There are so many restaurants and movies to choose from, and it can be very hard to make a selection.
 This app was created to help users avoid the decision paralysis that happens when they need to deicde on a resturaunt to eat at, or when they need to decide on a movie to watch.
 The users will input thier location and the app will show the information for a takeout restaurant nearby.
 Then the user will input a movie that they like and the app will show them a recommendation and trailer for a similar movie.

 ## Summary